-Of John's two disciples who followed Him in silence, Jesus asks : " What seek you? " They answer: "Master, where dwellest Thou?"
+Of John's two disciples who followed Him in silence, Jesus asks: "What seek you?"
+They answer: "Master, where dwellest Thou?"
 1 They are not looking for something but for someone, a person.
 Furthermore, they wish to know, not only where Jesus is going, but where He dwells.
 We must desire a fixed, permanent way of life, close to Jesus, more than a passing encounter.
 Thus, from the first page, the history of the apostles puts Jesus at the center of things.
 What I am seeking is not moral perfection, nor is it a conception of the coherent or enticing world.
 It is not even this or that gift, this or that special divine grace, it is the person of Christ.

-The question which Jesus asked the soldiers who came to arrest Him - "Whom seek ye?"^a - recalls the question asked of the first two disciples : "What seek you?"^a The expression "all seek for Thee, "4 addressed one day to Jesus by the disciples, does not cease to be current.
+seek ye?" a - recalls the question asked of the first two disciples: "What seek you?" a The expression "all seek for Thee," addressed one day to Jesus by the disciples, does not cease to be current.
 Some seek Jesus in order to join Him, others in order to render Him powerless.
-If only these two groups were distinctlyseparate!
+If only these two groups were distinctly separate!
 Alas! in our condition of sinful men we belong intermittently to one or the other group.